-BINGO GAMES ARE SUSPENDED DUE TO PHASE II LOCKDOWN.
+BINGO GAMES AND RENTALS ARE SUSPENDED DUE TO CORONA VIRUS QUARANTINE.
 CHECK BACK WHEN WE START AGAIN!

 The American Legion was chartered and incorporated by Congress in 1919 as a patriotic veterans organization devoted to mutual helpfulness.
 It is the nation’s largest wartime veterans service organization, committed to mentoring youth and sponsorship of wholesome programs in our communities, advocating patriotism and honor, promoting strong national security, and continued devotion to our fellow service-members and veterans.